Consumer Credit, Debt, and Bankruptcy Blog

 Fannie Mae to Consider Rent Payments to Assess Creditworthiness

 The Federal National Mortgage Association (Fannie Mae) was created by the federal government to help low- and middle-income people to buy homes.
-To further that interest, Fannie Mae is changing the standard for who qualifies for a loan by allowing people to use their record of rent payments as a means to establish creditworthiness.
-Because landlords do not regularly report to credit bureaus about rent payments, the borrower would have to allow Fannie Mae to access their bank accounts that were used to make the rent payments.
+To further that interest, Fannie Mae is changing the standard for who qualifies for a loan by allowing people to use their record of rent payments to establish creditworthiness.
+Because landlords do not regularly report to credit bureaus about rent payments, the borrower must allow Fannie Mae to access their bank accounts that were used to make the rent payments.

 Fannie Mae estimates that 17% of the people who haven’t owned a home in the previous 3 years, and would not have qualified otherwise, will now qualify under the new standard.
 This will help roughly 20% of Americans who, according to the Consumer Financial Protection Bureau, have no or limited credit histories.